thunkable/docs-thunkable-com/thunkable-for-android/download-your-app/changing-your-app-icon-and-name.md

 * 96 px by 96 px

 We have seen apps crashing with larger app icon sizes.

 ---

-### How to change your app icon and name
+### How to change your app icon, name and title

 In the Designer, click on "Screen 1" in the "Components" section